ConvivioTeam/lbhc-data-store-service/README.md

-# LBH & CoL Directory of Services: Provider service
+# LBH & CoL Directory of Services: Data store service

-The Provider service contains basic information about a provider in the Directory of Services.
+The data sore service stores and retrieves data in the Directory of Services system.

 Runs in Docker.